ja-mcm/OCRfixr/README.md

 - __symspellpy__ powers spellcheck suggestions
 - __transformers__ does the heavy lifting for BERT context modelling.
 - SCOWL word list is Copyright 2000-2019 by Kevin Atkinson.
-- All book data comes from Distributed Proofreaders.
+- This project was created to help Distributed Proofreaders.
 Support them here: <https://www.pgdp.net/c/>